 Repro Steps

-With Repro steps cut down on debugging time.
+With Repro steps, debugging time is cut down.
 Easily check all of the interactions a user makes with your app up until a bug/feedback is reported.
-Reproduce the issue by seeing the user’s actions on each screen they visited up to sending the bug report.
-Here you can find all the events that get logged data and how to disable/enable this feature.
+Reproduce the issue by seeing the users' actions on each screen they visited and sending the bug report.
+Here, you can find all the events that get logged data and how to disable/enable this feature.

 Session Profiler

-Here you can find the data breakdown and how to disable/enable this feature.
+Here, you can find the data breakdown on how to disable/enable this feature.

 View Hierarchy

 One important category of reported bugs is UI problems.
 Here comes the importance of the View Hierarchy.
-As an example, you might receive a bug that a certain UI view is missing.
-The first thing you will need to know is if the view is hidden behind a higher layer, out of the parent view's bounds or missing from the window.
+As an example, you might receive a bug that causes a certain UI view to be missing.
+The first thing you will need to know is if the view is hidden behind a higher layer, out of the parent view's bounds, or missing from the window.

 View Hierarchy is disabled by default.
 If you need to enable View Hierarchy, here is how to enable it.